MaxDude132/RogueORM/README.md

  3. Add support for basic SQLite operation: SELECT, INSERT, UPDATE, DELETE.
 Status: Done
  4. Add support for Foreign Keys.
 Status: Done
  5. Add support for ManyToMany relationships using a joining table.
 Status: Done (Testing has to be improved)
  6. Add a migration system.
-Status: Started, PR #11
+Status: Done (Testing has to be improved)
  7. Add support for relation lookup using a similar method to Django's, with __ being put between field names.
 Status: Not started
  8. Add support for JOIN, UNION and GROUP BY, with an interface to build them.
 Status: Not started
  9. Add logic for batch fetching in loops.
 Status: Not started